Advertisement

 1 / 8

 The causes of tooth discoloration may surprise you.
-Your diet, lifestyle choices and even your mouthwash can stain and discolor your smile.
+Your diet, lifestyle choices, and even your mouthwash can stain your smile.
 The bright side?
-There are a variety of ways—including inexpensive, at-home remedies—to remove stains and whiten your teeth.
+There are a variety of ways to remove stains and whiten your teeth, including inexpensive, at-home remedies.
+Here's what to know.

 berries